 Transportation planning manages the inbound transportation of materials to the manufacturing site and the outbound transportation of customer orders to customers.
 Although not ideal, many middle market companies continue to buy transportation services via the transportation spot market without transportation supplier contracts.
 We work with these clients to establish transportation supplier relationships and pricing where it is appropriate.
 Many times, we are able to introduce a third part logistics (3PL) entity that manages all transportation transactions from tendering through freight payment and provides reconciliation—all at a substantially lower cost than in-house management.
 More advanced middle market companies plan and manage their inbound and outbound transportation via a Transportation Management System (TMS) provided within their ERP solutions or provided to them by their outsourced logistics provider.

 Like other planning activities, we begin by analyzing shipment and transportation data to understand the company’s transportation network.
-FortéOne consultants have worked in hundreds of firms, and our work to optimize their inbound and outbound transportation services has shown that every company requires a unique approach to achieve optimum results.
+FortéOne operating partners have worked in hundreds of firms, and our work to optimize their inbound and outbound transportation services has shown that every company requires a unique approach to achieve optimum results.

 In the middle market, transportation spend and performance is often managed by Accounts Receivable personnel rather than supply chain management personnel.
 Freight audit and payment, distributor or customer chargebacks, and transportation accessorial fees are often managed by financial personnel that have many other responsibilities—leaving them little time to focus on these fees.
 In most cases we see these charges are rarely disputed and are paid as invoiced, largely because the personnel conducting the audit and payment process lack the expertise to dispute the charges.

-FortéOne consultants have deep and detailed transportation experience.
+FortéOne operating partners have deep and detailed transportation experience.
 Our people have run large national 3PLs and we understand the intricacies of transportation negotiations and what constitutes appropriate charges.
 We work internally with your personnel and externally with your suppliers and customers to reduce and often eliminate costly chargebacks and accessorial charges, which can add up quickly.
 In some cases, we have seen these charges equal several hundred thousand dollars annually.
 As part of our service, we also educate your personnel on what charges are reasonable and what charges are not, and provide negotiation methods that allow you to sustain the savings and reduce future the charges.

 When appropriate, we work with middle market suppliers to outsource freight audit and payment functions.
 Outsourced providers have audit tools and data that allow for more thorough and complete auditing and payment.
-In several of our clients, FortéOne consultants have reduced freight payment charges from 2-5% percent annually based upon improved auditing capabilities, in addition to the 6-10% savings gained through contracts for multimodal freight charges.
+In several of our clients, FortéOne has reduced freight payment charges from 2-5% percent annually based upon improved auditing capabilities, in addition to the 6-10% savings gained through contracts for multimodal freight charges.